El-martin/Schnee/README.md

-# SnowDetection
+# Schnee
-Deecting the presence of snow on images
+Detecting the presence of snow on satellite images from Google Earth using Convolutional Neural Networks